cert-manager/website/content/en/docs/usage/cmctl.md

 ```

 ### Convert

 `cmctl convert` can be used to convert cert-manager manifest files between
 different API versions.
 Both YAML and JSON formats are accepted.
+The command
-The command takes file name, directory, or URL as input, and converts into the
+either takes a file name, directory path, or a URL as input.
+The contents is
-format of the latest version or the one specified by --output-version flag.
+converted into the format of the latest API version known to cert-manager, or
+the one specified by `--output-version` flag.

 The default output will be printed to stdout in YAML format.
-One can use -o
+One can use the
-option to change the output destination.
+option `-o` to change the output destination.

-For example this will output `cert.yaml` in the latest API version:
+For example, this will output `cert.yaml` in the latest API version:

 ```console
 cmctl convert -f cert.yaml
 ```

 ### Create

 `cmctl create` can be used to create cert-manager resources manually.
 Sub-commands are available to create different resources:

 #### CertificateRequest

 To create a cert-manager CertificateRequest, use `cmctl create
 certificaterequest`.
 The command takes in the name of the CertificateRequest to
 be created, and creates a new CertificateRequest resource based on the YAML